usesorane/laravel-cloudflare/README.md

 ## Installation

-You can install the package via composer:
+Install the package via composer:

 ```bash
 composer require usesorane/laravel-cloudflare
 ```

-(Optional) You can publish the config file with:
+(Optional) Publish the config file:

 ```bash
 php artisan vendor:publish --tag="laravel-cloudflare-config"
 ```

-This is the contents of the published config file:
+This is the content of the config file:

 ```php
 return [